 Scenario

 The client had experienced a few security incidents related to unauthorized access to critical systems.
-Employees were struggling to remember different passwords for various applications, and IT administrators were grappling with manual provisioning and deprovisioning of user accounts.
+Employees struggled to remember different passwords for various applications, and IT administrators grappled with manual provisioning and de-provisioning of user accounts.
 This situation led to frustration, security concerns, and inefficiencies in managing user identities.

-Seeing these challenges, the client decided to implement Azure Active Directory (Azure AD) as a solution.
+Seeing these challenges, the client implemented Azure Active Directory (Azure AD) as a solution.
 They partnered with a consulting firm specializing in identity and access management to guide them through the process.
 The consulting firm assessed their current environment, discussed their goals, and devised a comprehensive Azure AD implementation strategy.

 Over the course of several months, the consulting team integrated Azure AD with the company's existing on-premises Active Directory, configured single sign-on for cloud applications, established conditional access policies, and enabled multi-factor authentication for enhanced security.
 They also automated user provisioning and de-provisioning processes, saving time and reducing the risk of errors.

-Alifs Approach: How we did it? / What we did?
+Alifs Approach: How did we do it? / What did we do?

 Implementing enterprise user management in Azure AD involves creating a comprehensive strategy for managing user identities, access, and security within your organization.
 Here's a brief explanation to help you explain this to customers: